Right Now in Education

 Bills the League Supports

 SB 5030 This bill would require school districts to develop and implement a written plan for a school counseling program by the 2022-23 school year.
 It would require school counselors to spend at least 80 percent of their time providing services to students rather than on meetings and administration.
-We anticipate increased numbers of school counselors funded by the state will be added to this bill.

 SB 5044 This bill would add equity, diversity, inclusion, and anti-racism to existing cultural competency training for school board directors, district staff, and school staff.